davidbonnet/astring/README.md

 ## Installation

+If you haven't already, install the [Node Package Manager](http://nodejs.org/download/).

-Checkout this repository, then run from the main directory:
+Checkout this repository, then run from withing the repository, run:

 ```bash
 npm install